3M™ Novec™ Availability

 Many modern manufacturing and technology practices require managing excess heat, or thermal management, with fluids such as 3M™ Fluorinert™ and 3M™ Novec™.
 For manufacturers of semiconductor wafers, controlling process temperatures is critical.
 For data centers, getting rid of excess heat through immersion cooling can dramatically lower operating costs.

 3M™ Fluorinert™ and 3M™ Novec™ fluids are dielectric and non-flammable, which means they are suitable for direct contact with live electronics.
-They offer a low-maintenance, low-mess alternative to other cooling fluids such as water, water glycol or oils used for heat transfer.
+They offer a low-maintenance, low-mess alternative to other coolant fluids such as water, water glycol or oils used for heat transfer.
 These 3M™ thermal management fluids work in many applications, from cold plate cooling for semiconductors, to immersion cooling for data centers, to spray cooling for avionics, to reliability testing for electronics.

 3M™ thermal management fluids deliver excellent cooling performance in a wide range of operating temperatures, without compromise on worker safety or environmental sustainability.
 These fluids from 3M™ provide a wide margin of worker safety.
 Use of the correct thermal management fluid improves reliability, addresses environmental concerns, and lowers overall operating costs.

 Fluorinert™ vs. Novec™: What’s the difference?

 Best Technology is a U.S. nationwide authorized distributor of 3M™ engineered heat transfer fluids for thermal management.
 These fluids are sold under two brands:

 - 3M™ Novec™ Engineered Fluids